Clavus obliquicostatus

 Clavus obliquicostatus is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The length of the shell attains 33 mm.
-The longitudinal ribs are oblique, narrow, a little waved, obtusely pointed on the periphery.
+The longitudinal ribs are oblique, narrow, a little waved, and obtusely pointed on the periphery.
 A few revolve astride at the base of the body whorl.
 The shell is yellowish white, spotted and maculated with chestnut.